linkeddatacenter/BOTK-rdf/README.md

 *   `{strippedUri}` : the requested uri without query strings and fragment.
 *   `{requestUri}` :&nbsp; the requested uri as written by user (with or partial page info)

-The protected <var>context</var> variable contains an instance of Core PagedResourceContext.
+The protected `context` variable contains an instance of Core PagedResourceContext.

 ## SparqlLDPController Class